Your routine. Your standard.

 The man with a morning routine isn't chasing results.
 He's already decided who he is.

 Skin is the most visible organ you have.
 It accumulates everything: the stress, the sleep debt, the skipped mornings, the consistency.
-52% of US men now use facial skincare (Mintel, 2024).
-That number jumped 68% in two years.
-The cultural shift happened.
+More than half of US men now use facial skincare, and among Gen Z men that figure has reached 68%, up from 42% two years prior (Mintel, 2024).
+The cultural shift already happened.
 The question now is whether you're building something intentional or just reacting.

 UV exposure accounts for roughly 90% of visible skin aging (Skin Cancer Foundation, 2024).
 That's not a skincare fact.
 That's a maintenance fact.
 Like oil changes.

-: Gods and Mony was built on one observation - men with the sharpest skin don't have complicated routines.
+Founder's note.
+Gods and Mony was built on one observation: men with the sharpest skin don't have complicated routines.
 They have consistent ones.

 What Makes Men's Skin Different (and Why It Matters)